 So right off of the bat, you can very easily see obvious options for you or your loved ones with allergies.

 Here are the 8 common food allergens that Disney World allergy menus accommodate:

 - Peanuts and Tree Nuts

-When your food is given to you it will often be on a different color tray, have an allergy stick, or otherwise have some indicator that the order contains allergy friendly foods.
+When your food is given to you it’s often on a different color tray, has an allergy stick, or otherwise have some indicator that the order contains allergy friendly foods.

 Disney World Gluten Free: Mobile Ordering

-Disney has expanded their mobile ordering capabilities dramatically over the course of the past year.
+Because of this, Disney has expanded their mobile ordering capabilities dramatically over the course of the past two years.
 While the amount of Quick Service restaurants who offer the service has increased, so too have the allergy friendly capabilities.